christoffetzer/SCONE_HOSTINSTALLER/README.md

 * installs the Intel SGX drive (if it is not yet installed),

-* installs the docker engine (if it is not yet installed), and
+* installs a patched docker engine that always maps device isgx into containers, and

 * installs git-lfs - which is required to store / retrieve large files on github.